-The Eagle Forum Education & Legal Defense Fund will host a Capitol Hill briefing on November 22, 2019 entitled “Patenting: Facts and Fiction About Getting a Patent.”
+The Eagle Forum Education & Legal Defense Fund will host a Capitol Hill event on May 20, 2020 entitled “Inventing Dynamic Competition: Intellectual Property, Antitrust, and Competition.”
 See the flyer below for more information and a list of featured speakers.

 Although Phyllis Schlafly is known for her many conservative victories in the political arenas of elections and family values, she was equally passionate about a lesser discussed topic among most grassroots Americans.
 Patents and inventions were near and dear to her heart.
 Her father was an inventor and a patent holder, and she understood the unique and vital role that intellectual property laws played in our wonderful free market republic.
 America truly is a marvel of the world in the freedom and rights given to inventors.
 She wrote often on this topic and was known throughout the patent community as a staunch defender of the intellectual property rights.